hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 to those who have come, ask them to sit down, offer them tobacco, and request them to wait a little."

-When we were alone again, I asked him, "Well, Swamiji, you are a Sâdhu (holy man).
+When we were alone again, I asked him, "Well, Swamiji, you are a Sādhu (holy man).
 Money was raised by subscription for your reception here, and I thought, in view of the famine in this country, that you would wire, before arriving in Calcutta, saying, 'Don't spend a single pice on